vauxhal/equares/equares_http/public/meta/doc/page/simrun-start.md

 The dialog normally contains running status information (running or finished), followed by =[simulation output](/doc#page/simrun-output).

-In case of an error, the simulation dialog will contain error messages from Equares backend.
+In case of an error, the simulation dialog will contain error messages from NumEquaRes backend.

 ![simrun dlg error](/meta/doc/page/simrun-start-3.png "Running simulation error")